ceilfors/ceilfors.github.io/_drafts/retrospective.md

 The tendency of a new requirement is a running skeleton with gold plated feet.
 I've also met stakeholders who believe that the skeleton legs must be perfected before you are developing its skull.
-Sometimes people just forget about the meaning of a user story.
-Be more observant and raise your concerns when these happens, and break the requirement down rigorously.
+Be more observant and raise your concerns when these happens, then break the requirement down rigorously.
+Blinded by the perfect vision, it is too easy for people to neglect the value of what we are trying to deliver in the first place.
+It is always amazing to see what seemingly incomplete is actually delivering values when you are slicing your requirements down and let the skeleton walk.

 Interesting thing to note, one of the success indicator is a constant change of priority.
 Your stakeholders will be a priority changing addict, so make sure that you don't leave technical debts behind.
 They will not realise what you have done to the business, which is reducing a huge opportunity cost in the long run.
-It is always amazing to see what seemingly incomplete is actually delivering values.